Border bases and order ideals: a polyhedral characterization: Introduction

-\paragraph*{Computing optimal order ideals} We will show that computing an optimal order ideal supporting a border basis with respect to a linear preference function on the monomials is \NP-hard in general.
-As we merely ask for a basis transformation this is surprising in some sense.
-Interestingly, the \NP-hardness does not stem from the hardness of computing the \hyperref[alg:stableSpan]{\(L\)-stabilized span}, as the problem remains \NP-hard, even in cases where the \(L\)-stabilized span is small enough to be determined efficiently as shown in our reduction.
+We will show that computing a maximum weight order ideal supporting a border basis, i.e., solving the variable selection problem, is \NP-hard in general (Theorem~\ref{thm:MaxOrderIdeal-NPhard}).
+This is surprising as we merely ask for a basis transformation.
+In particular, the \NP-hardness does not stem from the hardness of computing the \hyperref[alg:stableSpan]{\(L\)-stabilized span}, as the problem remains \NP-hard, even in cases where the \(L\)-stabilized span is small enough to be determined efficiently as shown in our reduction in \autoref{sec:np-hard-constraints}.
+In particular, unless \(\NP = \coNP\), the convex hull of characteristic vectors of order ideals cannot have an efficient linear programming formulation.
+In Section~\ref{sec:extens-compl-order}, we complement this result and show that there exists zero-dimensional ideals so that any linear programming formulation capturing their admissible order ideals requires a subexponential number of inequalities, irrespective of \(\NP\) vs. \(\coNP\); in the language of extended formulations, we show that the convex hull of admissible order ideals has subexponential extension complexity.
+We discuss implications of this in \autoref{sec:compl-order-ideal}.

-\paragraph*{Computational feasibility} The computational feasibility of our method has been shown in \cite{BP2009} for degree-compatible order ideals and translates directly to the more general setting here (we have one rather large block rather than several small ones).